 We’ve talked about how you can support your terminally ill employee as well as their colleagues, but it’s likely that dealing with such an emotional situation will take its toll on you as well.
 Don’t shoulder all the weight and seek support from a counsellor or your friends and relatives if you need to.

-Making it possible for an employee with a terminal illness to remain part of the workforce can not only provide a much-needed sense of normalcy and dignity but can also help to create a culture of compassion in the workplace.
+Making it possible for an employee with a terminal illness to remain part of the workforce can not only provide a much-needed sense of normality and dignity but can also help to create a culture of compassion in the workplace.
 Employers seen to be committed to the wellbeing of their staff can encourage increased employee loyalty, engagement and morale.

-Although it is not possible to insure an employee with a terminal illness you may wish to consider implementing death in service insurance in the future.
+Although it is not possible to insure an employee already diagnosed with a terminal illness you may wish to consider implementing death in service insurance in the future.
 This would provide a lump sum to the loved ones of an employee should the worst happen and is an affordable way of contributing towards their financial security.